 According to one Brazilian study, the beneficial effects of grape seed oil discovered in studies happened in small control groups and not in large scale research.
 This throws a skeptic light on the much-acclaimed benefits of the oil (9).

-As per another report, though the extract of grape seed might have significant health benefits, there is no direct evidence substantiating the oil’s desirable effects (10).
+As per another report, though there might be significant grapeseed oil extract benefits, there is no direct evidence substantiating the oil’s desirable effects (10).
 And coming to calories, grape seed oil could be a little on the higher end.
 One tablespoon of the oil contains about 120 calories.

-You can also substitute grape seed oil with canola (rich in monounsaturated fatty acids that are good for the heart), coconut (rich in lauric acid that has immune-boosting effects), or sesame (rich in antioxidants that help lower blood pressure) oils.
+If grape seed oil is giving you jitters already, you can substitute it with canola (rich in monounsaturated fatty acids that are good for the heart), coconut (rich in lauric acid that has immune-boosting effects), or sesame (rich in antioxidants that help lower blood pressure) oils.

-The Best Type Of Grape Seed Oil You Can Get
+What Are The Best Types Of Grape Seed Oil?

 The oil, obviously, is made from grapes.
 But how it is made is of importance.
 It is a leftover by-product of the winemaking process.
 The wine is made by pressing the juice out of the fruit and leaving the seeds behind.
 These seeds are then crushed, and the oil is extracted from them.